raganwald/braythwayt.com/_posts/2014-02-03-sturgeon's-passionate-revelation.md

 We are entitled to claim that 90% of the companies advertising for passionate people are crud, and we're entitled to claim that 90% of the passionate programmers are crud.
 But nobody has established that not advertising for passionate programmers correlates with being a good employer, and nobody has established that not being passionate correlates with being a good programmer.

-Therefore, Sturgeon's Revelation tells me that passion is like Science Fiction: 90% of it is crud, and that's ok.
+Therefore, Sturgeon's Revelation tells me that "negative" indicators like passion are like Science Fiction.
+They are uninformative, because 90% of everything is crud.

 ([discuss](https://news.ycombinator.com/item?id=7171459))